-Ion channels and transporters in glia-neurons functional interaction.
+Ion channels and transporters in glia-neuron functional interaction.

 DEG/ENaC channels in sensory perception.